Small towns have limited budgets. I get it. That’s why I’m keeping track of funds that other rural places have used to help bring me to town.

 - USDA Rural Development Rural Business Development Grants

-- Any community served by NTCA (rural broadband) members: FRS grants
+- Any community served by NTCA (rural broadband) members: Foundation for Rural Service Community Grants

-- Eastern Washington and North Idaho: Innovia (formerly Inland Nortwest Partners Foundation)
+- Eastern Washington and Northern Idaho: Innovia (formerly Inland Nortwest Partners Foundation)

 - Appalachian region (13 states): Appalachian Regional Commission